-One of the many financial changes which is being proposed by the Government is the realignment of the various inflation figures – specifically, the Retail Prince Index and the Consumer Price Index.
+One of the many financial changes which is being proposed by the Government is the realignment of the various inflation figures – specifically, the Retail Price Index and the Consumer Price Index.
 Here Maunder Taylor, who offer lease renewals advice in and around London, explain the various abbreviations, and outline why these changes could have a number of implications for the property market.

 The Retail Price Index